fengyuanchen/viewerjs/README.md

 - Type: `Function`
 - Default: `null`

-Filter the images for viewing (should return `true` if the image is viewable).
+Filter the images for viewing (should return `true` if the image is viewable, return `false` to ignore the image).

 For example: